Augus1217/Chinese-Chess/README.md

 ### 🚀 Installation and Usage

 Want to run this project on your computer?
-If you are on Windows, you can download a pre-packaged version directly from the **Releases** section.
+You can download a packaged version directly from the **Releases** section.
 Support for macOS is not available at this time.
 Alternatively, to run from the source code, please follow these steps: